 XYZ 123: Title of Course.

 On Mondays and Wednesdays at 9:55am, I will launch MS Teams to begin live streaming at 10am.
-As a member of this group, you will be notified via your PC and/or mobile device that a meeting is in session.
 If joining remotely, simply turn on your audio, mute your line, and click “join.”
 We will use this platform to engage through small groups, polling, and Q&A in the chat, which will be monitored by myself or a student in the class.
 If you attend in-person and would like to use your PC or mobile app to participate in chats or polls, please feel free to do so, but you must be on mute to avoid unnecessary echoes.

 Learn more about Microsoft Teams in this CMU Knowledge Base article